 uses a mode in which the graphics card hardware displays the video

-on the desktop, thus lowering the processor load considerably.
+on the desktop, thus lowering the CPU / GPU load considerably.

 The